nlemoine/acf-country/README.md

 ### Overview

-Display a select list of all countries.
+Display a select list of all countries in your language.

 Country names are available in every language ([see available list](https://github.com/umpirsky/country-list/tree/master/data)).
-By default, country names are localized with current WordPress locale.
+By default, country names are localized in your current WordPress language.

 Select a single value: